 “I don’t overvalue what I do, or what I am.
 I hit things with sticks – big deal” (Neil Peart, Roadshow, 2006: 89).

-When Neil Peart joined the Canadian rock band Rush in 1974 he provided a vital contribution to the band’s sound that would see him consistently make music with bassist/vocalist Geddy Lee and guitarist Alex Lifeson for over 40 years, selling some 40 million records.
-Butaside from his virtuoso drumming skills, Peart also became the band’s chief lyricist and, as an inveterate reader, moved Rush into the literary and philosophical direction that has defined the band’s identity.
+When Neil Peart joined the Canadian rock band Rush in 1974, he provided a vital contribution to the band’s sound that would see him consistently make music with bassist/vocalist Geddy Lee and guitarist Alex Lifeson for over 40 years, selling some 40 million records.
+But, aside from his virtuoso drumming skills, Peart also became the band’s chief lyricist and, as an inveterate reader, moved Rush into the literary and philosophical direction that has defined the band’s identity.
 Hence, while the band’s first album (recorded with John Rutsey on drums) was thematically concerned with teenage pursuits and the drudgery of manual labour, Peart wrote lyrics that were inspired by writers as diverse as J.R.R.
-Tolkien, Ayn Rand, and Samuel R. Delaney, to Walt Whitman, John Dos Passos, Ernest Hemingway, William Faulkner, Sherwood Anderson, AJ Cronin, John Barth and Voltaire, cementing Rush’s subsequent image as a distinctively intellectual rock band (Selby Price and Price, 1998; Berti and Bowman, 2011; Freedman, 2014).
-However, as Rush’s renown grew, Peart rapidly adopted a guarded stance to his celebrity, most famously expressed within the Rush song, ‘Limelight,’ released in 1980 on their seminal Moving Pictures album), Within this song Peart reflected upon the pursuit of fame as a ‘universal dream’, but also stressed the downside of celebrity, principally the lack of privacy and, most potently, the unwanted and invasive attention from fans who Peart dubbed as ‘strangers’ from whom barriers must be erected to protect the private self.
+Tolkien, Ayn Rand, and Samuel R. Delaney, to Walt Whitman, John Dos Passos, Ernest Hemingway, William Faulkner, Sherwood Anderson, AJ Cronin, John Barth, and Voltaire, cementing Rush’s subsequent image as a distinctively intellectual rock band (Selby Price and Price, 1998; Berti and Bowman, 2011; Freedman, 2014).
+However, as Rush’s renown grew, Peart rapidly adopted a guarded stance to his celebrity, most famously expressed within the Rush song, ‘Limelight’ (released in 1980 on their seminal Moving Pictures album), Within this song Peart reflected upon the pursuit of fame as a ‘universal dream’, but also stressed the downside of celebrity, principally the lack of privacy and, most potently, the unwanted and invasive attention from fans, who Peart dubbed as ‘strangers’ from whom barriers must be erected to protect the private self.

 Although their sound has inevitably evolved over the years, Rush are typically regarded as exponents of progressive rock, a genre characterised by ‘long solos, overlong albums, fantasy lyrics, grandiose stage sets…and a dedication to technical skill that borders on the obsessive’ (Hegarty and Halliwell, 2013: 2).
 Hence, the fame that has accrued to Peart represents what Chin and Hills call ‘subcultural celebrity,’ a mode of ‘celebrity that is restricted rather than general, being recognised by specific (fan/subcultural) audiences rather than being culturally ubiquitous’ (2010: 142).
 Reflecting this form of celebrity, within his writing, Peart consistently refers to himself as a ‘niche’ celebrity figure with a public persona that is recognisable mainly by Rush fans and drumming enthusiasts.
 In this regard, although not a mainstream celebrity figure, Peart nevertheless accords with definitions of celebrity which represent ‘a person whose name, image, lifestyle, and opinions carry cultural and economic worth’ (Redmond, 2014: 5).
-But it is how Peart articulates this prominence which is the subject of this article because he presents a distinctive insider view of what it is like to be the subject of fan adoration through his ‘second career’, that of the author of a series of autobiographical books in which he unequivocally reveals the dynamic between his private self and public status.
+But it is how Peart articulates this prominence which is the subject of this article, because he presents a distinctive insider view of what it is like to be the subject of fan adoration through his ‘second career’, that of the author of a series of autobiographical books in which he unequivocally reveals the dynamic between his private self and public status.

-The concept of celebrity representation is a significant feature of Rojek’s now-classic analysis of the nature of celebrity identity, that of the division of celebrity status between a private and public self, of the split between the ‘I’, what Rojek calls (inspired by the social psychology of George Herbert Mead) the ‘veridical’ self, and the ‘Me’ which is the sense of self seen by others.
-As Rojek explains in relation to celebrity culture
+The concept of celebrity representation is a significant feature of Rojek’s now-classic analysis of the nature of celebrity identity, that of the division of celebrity status between a private and public self, of the split between the ‘I’, what Rojek calls (inspired by the social psychology of George Herbert Mead) the ‘veridical’ self, and the ‘Me’, which is the sense of self seen by others.
+As Rojek explains in relation to celebrity culture: